ok-nick/opensource.contentauth.org/docs/manifest/validation.md

 ## Validation errors in ingredients

 Ingredients are validated when they are imported into an asset and the result is stored in the ingredient's `validation_status` array.

+Only errors that are not already recorded in the `validation_status` of an ingredient are reported.
+See [ValidationStatus](manifest-ref#validationstatus) object in Manifest store reference.

 ## Error status codes